hecrenews/hecrenews.github.io/_posts/2020-08-23-student-becomes-president-of-all-clubs-administration-in-panic.md

 and other various clubs like underwater basket weaving.
 At this point the administration noticed Džana's influence, but they were too late in their realization.
 As uncontested president of all the clubs in the school, Džana had an incredible amount of power, and you may be wondering, what is power?
 In government courses, power is the ability to make someone do what you want, and Džana could easily do this.
 Džana had more power than the principal, Mr. Karo Cann.
 Cann was starting to get worried.
-His first slip up was removing fun from the school but Mugabe was their to satisfy the kids so they did not revolt.
+His first slip up was removing fun from the school but Mugabe was there to satisfy the kids so they did not revolt.
 There was no one to stop Džana though, she could easily mobilze the entire student body to do as she wishes.
 Her charisma was so powerful she even influenced the other grades.
 Under Džana, grades were solid 100s and the teachers had to bring in top-level professors to make the tests.
 They tried to make the tests almost impossible but the students were so smart everyone aced it flawlessly.
 Cann knew he was the next target.